rougier/python-opengl/05-cube.rst

 matrices as well as rotation, translation and scaling operations).
 This default perspective matrix is located at the origin and look in the negative z direction with the up direction pointing toward the positive y-axis.
-If we leave our cube at the origin, the camera would be inside the cube and we woudl not see much.
+If we leave our cube at the origin, the camera would be inside the cube and we would not see much.
 So let first create a view matrix that is a translation along the
 z-axis: